Background GradientBackground Gradient

 While in Inkeep, A2A is central to the multi-agent framework.
 This means AI Agents are simply assembled together, and they then autonomously work together on their own to get work done.

-This is a significant difference as A2A enables Inkeep Agents to work like a real team of humans.
+This is a significant difference because Inkeep's multi-agent Graph architecture enables Agents to work like a real team of humans autonomously.
 Team members specialize in different tasks; some are generalists, but they work towards a specific goal (defined by user inputs and prompts) and can hand off tasks to each other or ask for help and get answers back.
-This akin to real human teams.
+Within a Graph, an Agent can choose to Transfer control of the chat to another Agent or Delegate a subtask for another Agent to do and wait for its response.
+This is akin to real human teams.

 For this reason, Inkeep's approach is better for complex problems that need flexible thinking, while n8n's approach is better for simple, predictable tasks.